 Let’s get to ’em.

-Online Jobs That Don’t Require Talking On The Phone: The Options
+List Of Online Jobs That Don’t Require Talking On The Phone:

 Here are the best non-phone work from home jobs with legitimate companies.
 They frequently hire so if you don’t want much human interaction, this list has you covered.

 - Developer / Programmer